AdamJHowell/JavaLinkUtilization/README.md

 # JavaLinkUtilization
-My LinkUtilization program rewritten in Java
+My LinkUtilization program rewritten in Java (JavaFX).
+This program has the ability to analyze two SNMP walk files, show all available interfaces (NICs), allow the user to click on one, and show the statistics for that interface.
+It is designed to show the delta between the two SNMP walks, specifically link utilization.

 ToDo:
 - Switch to a true FXML layout.
 - Port to Android.
+- Simplify the Controller.BuildCompleteSNMPInterface() method.

 Done: